juliencombattelli/env-config/design.md

 * ALIAS[<aliasname>] = "<command>": defines an alias <aliasname> using <command> as value.
   The aliases should be defined in a distro config file as the name of the targeted command may be distro-dependant.
+  However, for distro-independent aliases, it is preferable to store them in a dedicated file deployed in
+  <ec-install-dir>/etc/profile.d (cf. recipes-scm/repo/repo-aliases.bb).
   The alias shell file is generated in the base-files recipe.

 * DISABLE_SUDO: disables all operations requiring the use of sudo.